-32. Redenomination applicable:

-Redenomination [not] applicable
+32. Redenomination applicable: Redenomination [not] applicable alternative reference rates))

-(If Redenomination is applicable, specify the applicable Day Count Fraction and any provisions necessary to deal with floating rate interest calculation (including alternative reference rates))
+(If Redenomination is applicable, specify the applicable Day Count Fraction and any provisions necessary to deal with floating rate interest calculation (including

 33. i.
-Swap Provider: [Not Applicable/give details] 33. ii.
-Nature of Swap: [Not Applicable/give details] • [Not Applicable/give deduis] 34.
-Oth er final terms: [Not Applicable/give details] (When adding any other final terms consideration should be given as to whether such terms constitute "significant new factors and consequently trigger the need for supplements to the Base Prospectus under Article 23 of the Prospectus Regulation.)
-DISTRIBU UTION 35. i.
-If syndicated, names of Managers: [Not Applicable/give names] ii.
-Stabilizing Manager (if any): [Not Applicable/give names] 36.
-If no on-syndicated, name of relevant Dealer: [] 37.
-U.S. selling restrictions: Reg.
-S. Compliance Category [2]; [TEFRA C]/[TEFRA D]/[TEFRA Not Applicable] 38.
-Add itional selling restrictions: [Not Applicable/give details] LISTING AND ADMISSION TO TRADING APPLICATION These Final Terms comprise the final terms required for the Covered Bonds described herein to be admitted to trading pursuant to the ISK 250,000,000,000 Covered Bond Programme of Landsbankinn hf.
-[Specify other] The Is inform composition ssuer a cation, onents] tely re for example in compliance with Annex XV to has been extracted from [specify source].' produced and that, so far as it is aware and is a ontained in these Final Terms. [[Relevant third party the Prospectus Regulation in relation to an index or its The Issuer confirms that such information has been able to ascertain from information published by [specify the reproduced information inaccurate or misleading].
-Signed on behalf of the Issuer: By: Duly authorized By: Duly authorized i.
-Listing:
+Swap Provider: [Not Applicable/give details]ii.
+Nature of Swap: [Not Applicable/give details]

+34. Other final terms: [Not Applicable/give details]

+(When adding any other final terms consideration should be given as to whether such terms constitute "significant new factors and consequently trigger the need for supplements to the Base Prospectus under Article 23 of the Prospectus Regulation.)

+DISTRIBUTION

+35. i.
+If syndicated, names of Managers: [Not Applicable/give names]

+ii.
+Stabilizing Manager (if any): [Not Applicable/give names]

+36. If non-syndicated, name of relevant Dealer: []

+37. U.S. selling restrictions: Reg.
+S. Compliance Category [2];

+[TEFRA C]/[TEFRA D]/[TEFRA Not Applicable]

+38. Additional selling restrictions: [Not Applicable/give details]

+LISTING AND ADMISSION TO TRADING APPLICATION

+These Final Terms comprise the final terms required for the Covered Bonds described herein to be admitted to trading pursuant to the ISK 250,000,000,000 Covered Bond Programme of Landsbankinn hf.
+[Specify other]

+RESPONSIBILITY

+The Issuer accepts responsibility for the information contained in these Final Terms. [[Relevant third party information, for example in compliance with Annex XV to the Prospectus Regulation in relation to an index or its components has been extracted from [specify source].
+The issuer confirms that such information has been IIز accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [speci fy source], no facts have been omitted which would render the reproduced information inaccurate or misleading].
+Signed on behalf of the Issuer: Digited on behalf of the Issuer.

+By:

+Duly auth orized

+By: .

+Duly auth iorized